Yoga Yajnavalkya

 The Yoga Yajnavalkya (योगयाज्ञवल्क्य, Yoga-Yājñavalkya) is a classical Hindu yoga text in the Sanskrit language.
-The text is written in the form of a male–female dialogue between the sage Yajnavalkya and Gargi.
+The text is written in the form of a male–female dialogue between the sages Yajnavalkya and Gargi.
 The text consists of 12 chapters and contains 504 verses.

 Of all works consisting of sacrifices, or rituals, or control of conduct, or harmlessness, or liberality, or the study of the Vedas; this alone is the highest Dharma (duty) that one should see the Self by yoga.